 Resident’s activities like workshops, talks etc. can be hosted in SomoS’ exhibition or salon space.

 Inquiries for specific periods are welcome and residents will be accepted on a rolling basis.
-Apart from some opportunities left at the end of 2018, a residency slot has become available for the period February/March/April 2018.
+Apart from some opportunities left at the end of 2018, a residency slot has become available starting March 2018.